 The weather is starting to warm up and even with the cold and sand covered roads we are hearing motorcycles being brought out of storage by some brave souls.

 AMSOIL has expanded it’s offerings for Motorcycles again this year with more products aimed at specific uses.
 Primary and transmission fluids are available plus new viscosities expand the applications available.

-AMSOIL intentionally removed cooling across the air fins on the dyno and disabled the temperature safeguards on this 2012 Harley Street Bob.
+AMSOIL intentionally removed cooling across the air fins on the dyno and disabled the temperature safeguards on this 2019 Harley Street Bob (updated).
 This was done to torture this V-twin engine beyond normal operations testing the abilities of the AMSOIL 20W-50 Synthetic Motorcycle (MCV) oil in abnormally high heat situations.